Folliculitis, Boils, and Carbuncles

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.

 Folliculitis and mild boils may go away with no treatment.
-Warm cloths (compresses) may help easy symptoms and speed healing.
+Warm cloths (compresses) may help ease symptoms and speed healing.
+Your healthcare provider may also prescribe topical antibiotics to apply to your skin.

 Moderate to severe boils and carbuncles are often treated by draining.
-A healthcare provider cuts into the lesion and drains the fluid (pus) inside.
+A healthcare provider cuts into the sore and drains the fluid (pus) inside.
 This is called incision and drainage.
-You may also need to take antibiotic medicine by mouth (oral) or in a vein (IV).
-You may also need to apply antibiotic ointment or cream on the area.
+You may also need to take antibiotic medicine by mouth (oral) or by IV in a vein.
+You may also need to put antibiotic ointment or cream on the area.

 Keep your skin clean.

-Wash your hands well after touching the infected area.
+Wash your hands for 20 seconds before and after touching the infected area.

 Change the bandages often.
 Place them in a bag that can be closed and thrown out.